timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER IV-ACTIVITIES FOR HEALTH, INDEPENDENCE, AND LONGEVITY/Part A-Grant Programs.md

   * (1) education and training to develop an adequately trained workforce to work with and on behalf of older individuals;

-  * (2) applied social research and analysis to improve access to and delivery of services for older individuals;
+  * (2) applied social research, aligned with evidence-based practice, and analysis to improve access to and delivery of services for older individuals;

   * (3) evaluation of the performance of the programs, activities, and services provided under this section;